scalajs-io/nodejs/README.md

-*NOTE*: The full SBT artifact expression is: "com.github.ldaniels528" %%% "scalajs-nodejs-xxxx" % version (e.g. "com.github.ldaniels528" %%% "scalajs-nodejs-express" % "0.1.7")
+*NOTE*: The full SBT artifact expression is: "com.github.ldaniels528" %%% "scalajs-nodejs-xxxx" % version (e.g. "com.github.ldaniels528" %%% "scalajs-nodejs-express" % "0.2.0")

 I've provided an example to demonstrate how similar the Scala.js code is to the JavaScript that it replaces.

-The following is a simple Hello World app in Node using JavaScript.
+The following is a simple Hello World app in Node using JavaScript:

 ```javascript
 var http = require("http");